 • Plant based soaps and lotions.

-• Wildlife attracting plant communities
+• Growing your own medicinals and edibles in a permaculture environment.
+Wildlife attracting plant communities

 • Making medicine and cooking with mushrooms.

-• Utilitarian uses of native and naturalized plants: fibers, dyes, baskets, cordage and primitive tools (fish hooks, burn bowls, utensils, cooking racks etc.)
+• Utilitarian uses of native and naturalized plants: fibers, dyes, baskets, cordage and primitive tools

-• Human physiology (enough to make you dangerous) and herbalist terminologies.
+• Human physiology and herbalist terminologies.

 • Fermentation using wild ingredients and perennial vegetables.
 We’ll show you how to make traditional recipes from around the world using local ingredients.

-• Medicinal syrups, hydrosols, flower essences and infused vinegars.
+• Medicinal syrups, hydrosols, and infused vinegars.

 Essentially, our goal is to give students a value significantly more than what they paid for in tuition.
 It's the least that we can do and we're intent on doing it.